LM-Commons/LmcRbac/docs/docs/assertions.md

 The default logic is to combine assertions using 'and' logic but this can be explicitly set as shown above for `'delete'` permission.

+## Defining dynamic assertions at run-time

+Although dynamic assertions are typically defined in the application's configuration, it is possible to set dynamic assertions at run-time by using the Authorization Service utility methods for adding/getting assertions.

+These methods are described in the Authorization Service [reference](authorization-service.md#reference).